TRAFFIC CITATION & COMMERCIAL TRANSPORTATION (CDL) DEFENSE SUMMARY

-The following are basic things that every traffic ticket will contain, regardless of what law enforcement is involved:
+The following are basic things that every California traffic ticket will contain, regardless of what law enforcement is involved:

 1. Near the middle of the ticket, usually under the heading “Violation(s)” or “Code and Section—Description,” the officer will have written a very short description of the law he/she says you violated.
 You will almost always be cited for a Vehicle Code violation.

 2. On a speeding ticket, you’ll also find the “approximate speed” at which the officer clocked your vehicle, the "maximum speed" or prima facie speed limit allowed on that highway, and the vehicle limit (maximum allowed speed for your particular vehicle).

 The statute that is cited on your traffic ticket should be read very carefully.
 The citing officer will have to prove each element (fact that must be proven in order to find a person guilty) “beyond a reasonable doubt.”